syselement/ine-notes/ejpt/hostnetwork-penetration-testing/1-system-attack/windows-attacks/winkernel.md

   - check the [41015.c](https://github.com/SecWiki/windows-kernel-exploits/blob/master/MS16-135/41015.c) `C` file to check if the code does what it's supposed to
   - in this case I will use the pre-build executable `41015.exe`

-- Knowing that the specific Windows version is vulnerable to this particulare exploit, proceed with the exploitation
+- Knowing that the specific Windows version is vulnerable to this particular exploit, proceed with the exploitation

 Use the `meterpreter` access to upload the `41015.exe` file to the `temp` directory within the Windows O.S.